Connect With Us

 Pinetrees Community Centre,

-- Our next training programme is provisionally planned for 30 September and 1 October 2017.
+- Our next training programme is planned for February 2018 – dates TBC.

 If you have any questions about our Youth Mentoring Programme that we haven’t covered on this page, please get in touch with us on 01793 729748.